Find out here how to prepare for a virtual interview.

 8. How long are video interviews?

-Video interview times can vary depending on the apps used and in live interviews the length of time recruiters give you to answer a question.
+Video interview times can vary depending on the apps used, and in live interviews, the length of time recruiters give you to answer a question.

 With live video interviews, they can usually take between 30 minutes to 1 hour.
-Live videos will be similar to face-to-face where there is a lot of back and fore between candidate and recruiter which will make the interview last longer.
+Live videos will be similar to face-to-face where there is a lot of back and fore between candidate and recruiter, which will make the interview last longer.

 If you have any more questions about virtual interviews, please comment below!
-If you liked this post and found it useful, please share on your social media.
+If you liked this post and found it useful, please share it on your social media.